 Swimming free in deep, frigid waters of the Bering Sea and the Gulf of Alaska, this premium whitefish develops the rich oil content that gives it its distinctive flavor and texture.
 And Alaska Black Cod is rich in omega-3 fatty acids, yielding a fish that’s an excellent source of high-quality protein and eating enjoyment.

 Alaska Black Cod’s beautiful white flake and velvety texture gives it an incomparable mouthfeel no matter how the fish is prepared.
 Sweet and delicate yet intensely flavorful, Alaska Black Cod lends itself to a variety of preparations, from simple to spectacular.

 Alaska has pioneered the standard for sustainable, eco-friendly fisheries management.
 Unlike many of the world’s other fish populations, Alaska’s are managed for protection against overfishing and sources of habitat damage.
 By proactively ensuring a healthy, wild and sustainable harvest, Alaska is protecting its superior seafood for future generations.

-We did receive Alaska Seafood products to try out for ourselves.
+Disclosure: We did receive products to try out for ourselves, but all opinions in this post are our own.
 We did not receive compensation for this giveaway.